 Andrea was born in Winnipeg, on the Canadian prairies, and now lives and works in Vancouver.

-She got a degree in interior design from Kwantlen University, then completed a Master of Architecture at the University of British Columbia.
+She holds a degree in Interior Design from Kwantlen Polytechnic University, as well as a Master of Architecture from the University of British Columbia.

-She has collaborated with Robert Ledingham on custom residential interiors.
-And with David Nicolay, principal of Evoke International Design, where she worked on West 9th residence, Stokes residence, Trevor Linden’s Whistler residence, Terminus, Paris Block, and Sanafir Restaurant & Lounge.
+Andrea got her design career start with Robert Ledingham Design Consultants working on custom residential interiors.
+Following her architecture degree, she collaborated closely with David Nicolay, principal of Evoke International Design, where she worked on West 9th Residence, Trevor Linden’s Whistler residence, Terminus, Paris Block, and Sanafir Restaurant & Lounge.
 She started her own practice in 2010, focusing entirely on residential building design and interiors.

-Andrea lived in Osaka and Tokyo, Japan for five years and speaks fluent Japanese.
-She has also travelled extensively in Cuba and speaks fluent Spanish.
+Andrea has lived in Osaka and Tokyo, Japan for five years and speaks fluent Japanese.
+She has also studied and travelled extensively in Cuba and speaks fluent Spanish.